cloudscribe/cloudscribe.SimpleContent/README.md

 [![Join the chat at https://gitter.im/joeaudette/cloudscribe](https://badges.gitter.im/joeaudette/cloudscribe.svg)](https://gitter.im/joeaudette/cloudscribe?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-## Current Status
+## Sample Apps

-This project is in fairly early stages, lots of things will change or be refactored but it is starting to shape up nicely and I thought I should go ahead and make the project public.

-There are no releases or nugets yet, but you can try it in visual studio.
+There is a [sample app available](https://github.com/joeaudette/cloudscribe.SimpleContent/tree/master/samples/simpleauthnodb) with NuGet dependencies on cloudscribe SimpleContent and SimpleAuth.
 If you launch it with IIS Express it will have a single tenant running at localhost:53941, change to port-tenants in the debugging dropdown (instead of IISExpress), you can debug with 2 tenants running.
 You can also run both configured tenants by opening a command window in the root of the example.WebApp project and execute the command:

     dotnet run